Carlton Fisk: Boston Red Sox (1969, 1971–1980)

-Fisk joined the Army Reserve in 1967, as did many other major leaguers and prospects during the Vietnam War.
+Fisk joined the Army Reserve in 1967.
 After a short stint of active duty at Fort Dix, New Jersey, where Fisk finished his initial training, he served as a member of the 393rd Service and Supply Battalion in Chester, Vermont, completing monthly weekend drills and two-week annual training periods until 1971.

 Fisk was once again called up from the minors at the end of 1971 and earned himself a place on Boston's 1972 spring training roster.
 As history would have it, Fisk broke into the major leagues (to stay) early in the 1972 season.
-Boston manager Darrell Johnson, whom Fisk credited for making him a major leaguer, taught Fisk how to be a leader, a field general for the team.
+Boston manager Darrell Johnson, whom Fisk credited for making him a major leaguer, taught Fisk how to be a leader and a field general for the team.
 Playing with abandon and all-out aggressiveness was one thing, channeling energy intelligently was another.
 "Johnson taught me to think about all the important facets of the catcher's role, the things that help pitchers in various ways and those that let your teammates know you want to win," he told an interviewer in 1973.

 On September 12, 1971, Fisk hit his first career home run off of Detroit's Les Cain at Tiger Stadium.
 In 1972, Fisk batted .293 with 22 home runs, and a .909 OPS.
 In addition, he led the American League with nine triples (tied with Oakland's Joe Rudi), and was the last catcher to lead the AL in this statistical category.
 His play earned him both the AL Gold Glove and AL Rookie of the Year awards.
 He was selected unanimously for the latter award, becoming the first unanimous AL Rookie of the Year.
 He also finished fourth in American League MVP voting.

 In June 1974, Fisk suffered a devastating knee injury when Leron Lee of the Cleveland Indians collided with him at home plate, tearing several knee ligaments.
 After undergoing reconstructive knee surgery, Fisk was told he would never play again, yet the backstop returned just twelve months later.

 In 1975, Fisk re-injured himself in spring training and did not play until June.
 In only 79 game appearances, Fisk hit .331 along with 52 RBI.
 Boston won the AL East Division with a record of 95–65.